lipetsk-digital/HomeLibraryAI/README.md

 [![HomeLibraryAI Avatar](images/avatar_min.jpg)](images/avatar.jpg) ![HomeLibraryAI bot QR-code](images/t_me-home_library_ai_bot.png)

 Telegram bot to photo the covers and annotations of your books and create a catalog of your home library.
 Share the catalog with your friends.
 No manual input: AI will do everything for you, and it will take no more than 10 seconds to enter one book.
-If necessary, you can always upload your collection to a file. https://t.me/home_library_ai_bot
+If necessary, you can always download your collection to a file. https://t.me/home_library_ai_bot

 ## How it works